CtrlK

 Conciseness

 Extremely verbose for what is a simple task.
-The skill over-explains platform-specific paths, repeats the usage examples multiple times, includes unnecessary sections like 'Performance', 'Integration', and 'Notes' that add little value.
-Edge case output templates and the output format section are redundant.
-Claude doesn't need this level of hand-holding for finding and displaying files.
+The skill over-explains platform-specific paths, repeats usage examples multiple times, includes unnecessary sections like 'Performance', 'Integration', and 'Notes' that add little value.
+The edge cases section, output format template, and custom directory config are all padding.
+Claude doesn't need this much hand-holding for finding and displaying files.

 1 / 3